jyothir-369/Movie-Recommendation-Using-AIML/README.md

 ### 🔨 Prerequisites

-Ensure you have Python and Jupyter installed.
+Make sure you have the following installed:

+- Python (3.7+)
+- Jupyter Notebook

 ### 🚀 Clone the Repository